Key Management

 })

-You do not configure key material as a cloud customer — Areev provisions, rotates, and audits the master key on your behalf.
+You do not configure key material as a cloud customer — the managed key service provisions, rotates, and audits the wrapping keys on your behalf.
 The control plane records every key-handling event in the hash-chained audit trail, so you can verify rotation history and DEK lifecycle from the Console under Settings → Security → Key history.

 | Layer | Where it lives | Rotation |